 Diwali has three shops throughout Paris.
 You’ll find one in Île Saint-Louis offering beautiful fashions.
 Diwali, 52 Rue Saint-Louis en l’Île, 75004 Paris, France.
 If you are a fan of crystals, visit Carion Minéraux.
 Here you will find Buddha’s and gems, jewelry, and books on meditation.
 Its quite a zen shop.
 Carion Minéraux, 92 rue St Louis en l’île, 75004 Paris;

 Don’t miss the various art booths set up all over Paris.
-You can find local artist arounds the Seine, as well as at Le Marché de la création de Paris Montparnasse, Boulevard Edgar Quinet, 75014 Paris;
+Wearable art is everywhere.
+You can also find local artists arounds the Seine, as well as at Le Marché de la création de Paris Montparnasse, Boulevard Edgar Quinet, 75014 Paris;

 For additional info visit the tourist bureau website at http://parisinfo.com